ethereum/py-evm/eth2/README.md

 ![](https://storage.googleapis.com/ethereum-hackmd/upload_14a701ef308508cd7f837eeca56ed251.png)

-The in-protocol data structures are defined in `eth.beacon.types`.
+The in-protocol data structures are defined in `eth2.beacon.types`.
 If the data fields might be different from the future forks, we can implement a new subclass in the future.

 ![](https://storage.googleapis.com/ethereum-hackmd/upload_be262ea6aac671174463882ed3f11420.png)